Home » Condiments » Spice Mixes » Onion Soup Mix

 clear bowl with small piles of spices in it

-1. Place all the spices in a bowl.
+1. Place all spices in a medium bowl.
+Whisk together until fully combined.

 bowl of dry soup mix with a spoon in it